Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-zZHLKZIyLRI.md

 ### Transcript

-> how many people work at your studio we are around 30-ish people i think that's studios
+> how many people work at your studio we are around 30-ish people I think that's studios